Proposed Eastside Corridor Monorail

 Background

-East of Seattle, across Lake Washington from Seattle, there is an old single-track railroad line running between the cities of Renton and Snohomish, passing through Bellevue, Kirkland, and Woodinville, with a branch to Redmond.
+East of Seattle, across Lake Washington from Seattle, there is an abandoned railroad line running between the cities of Renton and Snohomish, passing through Bellevue, Kirkland, and Woodinville, with a branch to Redmond.

-The line is owned by Burlington Northern Santa Fe Railroad (BNSF), which no longer has sufficient use for it and is planning to sell it.
-This railroad right-of-way is known as the Eastside Rail Corridor.
+The line was owned by Burlington Northern Santa Fe Railroad (BNSF), but they no longer had sufficient use for it and they sold it to the Port of Seattle, which then sold portions to various municpalities along the route.
+This old railroad right-of-way is known as the Eastside Rail Corridor.

 My Opinions